Dr. Scott Abella

 Lindsay Chiquoine, MSc.

 Lindsay is a Research Associate in the School of Life Sciences and the laboratory manager for the Abella Applied Ecology Laboratory at UNLV.
 She has worked with Dr. Abella since 2009 on projects primarily in the southwest United States.
 She has participated in a range of projects including forest reconstruction, desert landscape and wetlands assessments, and invasive and rare species management and conservation.
-Her current projects concentrate on developing vegetation and soil restoration techniques in a range in desert ecosystems, including rare plant communities.
+Her current projects concentrate on developing vegetation and soil restoration techniques in a range in desert ecosystems, including rare plant communities, and take her to a range of marvelous landscapes in New Mexico, Arizona, Nevada, and California.
+Occasionally she also checks out birds.

-Lindsay has also worked with the University of California, Davis monitoring juvenile and adult Mojave Desert tortoise (Gopherus agassizii) movement and conducting habitat utilization assessments in Mojave Preserve, with the USGS in Olympic National Park as a wildlife technician conducting crews and surveys of amphibians, meso-carnivores and bears and conducting habitat assessments, and with consultants and non-profits as a professional botanist in the southwest USA.
+Lindsay has previously worked with the University of California, Davis monitoring juvenile and adult Mojave Desert tortoise (Gopherus agassizii) movement and conducting habitat utilization assessments in Mojave Preserve, with the USGS in Olympic National Park as a wildlife technician conducting crews and surveys of amphibians, meso-carnivores and bears and conducting habitat assessments, and with consultants and non-profits as a professional botanist in the southwest USA.
 She has many years experience implementing front-country and back-country research, as well as experience developing, implementing, and managing research projects across the southwest.
-Her current projects take her to marvelous landscapes in northern and southern New Mexico, northern and central Arizona, southern Nevada, and southern California.

 Lindsay earned a Master of Science in Environmental Science with concentrations in desert soil ecology and restoration ecology from UNLV.
 She completed her thesis in 2012 on restoration methods for gypsum soil biological soil crust communities in Lake Mead National Recreation Area.
 She has a Bachelor of Arts in Environmental Humanities with a minor in chemistry from Northern Arizona University.
 While at NAU, she was as an undergraduate research assistant for the Ecological Restoration Institute and concurrently a research assistant in Political and Environmental Science.

 Research interests: Understanding and utilizing interactions within a complex environment to develop restoration methods that facilitate recovery of ecological functions, specifically vegetation-soil interactions and vegetation-biocrust interactions.